10 Things You Should Know Before Shopping at Lidl for the First Time

 5. The grocer specializes in private-label products.

-While you’re likely to find familiar brand names at Lidl, private-label products represent approximately 80% of their wares.
+While you’re likely to find familiar brand names at Lidl as mentioned above, the private-label product selection really does runneth over.
 These signature items are rigorously tested by Lidl’s taste, quality, and sensory experts.
 Some look amusingly similar to familiar national brands (“Lidl Thin Wheat Crackers” bear a striking resemblance to its brand-name dopplegänger).
 The carefully curated goods fall under the store’s Preferred Selection, Gelatelli, and Favorina lines.
-And while the stores are smaller than mainstream grocery stores, picking particular products guided by a high standard helps keep costs down, with the immediate benefit of lower prices for, us, the shoppers.

 6. Special new items come out on Wednesdays.